fossiiita/opencode2017/README.md

 ## Prerequisites
 ### Mac OSX/Linux
-GCI 2016 is built with [jekyll](https://jekyllrb.com/) which comes as a ruby gem.
+OpenCode is built with [jekyll](https://jekyllrb.com/) which comes as a ruby gem.
 So you need to install Ruby to get started.

 [RVM](https://rvm.io/) make it easy to install and manage different versions of Ruby.
 Install Ruby using RVM by running the following commands